aiondemand/aiod-mdc-sync/README.md

 cd mysql-debezium-poc/mysql-debezium-poc
 ```

-The project folders of interest are now at `primary/`, `secondary/`, and `app/`.
-All subsequent commands assume you stay inside `mysql-debezium-poc/`.
+You will work with the `primary/`, `secondary/`, and `app/` directories.
+All
+instructions assume you remain inside `mysql-debezium-poc/`.

 ## 2. Configure environment files

-The services read configuration from `.env` files.
-Copy the provided examples and edit them with the same credentials on both machines.
+Copy the provided examples and edit them with identical credentials on both
+machines.

 ### Primary VM